 6. What is the community's biggest complaint?

 This is a question that many may not think of asking, but it could bring up some important information for you to consider.
 How does the admissions director answer this?
 Do they seem nervous?
-Does the answer pop up immediately, or do they have to think on it a bit?
-When you get a response from this question you will be able to better gauge the sincerity of their answer.
+Does the answer pop up immediately, or do they have to think about it a bit?
+When you get a response to this question you will be able to better gauge the sincerity of their answer.

 Let's say the admissions director tells you that the community's biggest complaint is the time it takes them to answer call bells.
 Does he or she do a good job of explaining to you why this is a problem and how they are taking action to reduce the complaints?